dhdaines/playa/README.md

     other_stuff.append(my_stuff)  # it's safe there
 ```

-For compatbility with `pdfminer.six`, PLAYA, even though it is not a
+For compatibility with `pdfminer.six`, PLAYA, even though it is not a
 layout analyzer, can do some basic interpretation of paths.
 Again,
 this is lazy.
 If you don't care about them, you just get objects with
 `object_type` of `"path"`, which you can ignore.
 PLAYA won't even